git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 ---
 _Originally published October 25th 2016_

-Well, that's a big ass clickbaith right?.
-This blogpost is not about any political statement on how to destroy capitalism or whatever, it's not on how to theorically destroy the banking system... this blogpost is about how I could've destroyed the economic system in Uruguay due to a tiny bug in an ebanking application.
+Well, that's a big ass clickbait right?.
+This blogpost is not about any political statement on how to destroy capitalism or whatever, it's not on how to theoretically destroy the banking system... this blogpost is about how I could've destroyed the economic system in Uruguay due to a tiny bug in an ebanking application.

 This story begins a lot of time ago, well, a lot in Internet noteworthy time at least.
-One of the banks of my country emailed telling all their users that they have a brand new mobile app, pretty sweet right?.
+One of the banks of my country emailed telling all their users that they had a brand new mobile app, pretty sweet right?.
 The good part is that it is pretty well designed and it runs both in iOS and Android.
 The bad part is that it was late at night and I was drunk so I gave it a try to